dubinc/dub/packages/ui/README.md

 ### Transpiling

-As of version `0.1.0` the package is not bundled, this means transpilining the module is highly recommended, this was done to support React Server Components.
+As of version `0.1.0` the package is not bundled, this means transpiling the module is highly recommended, this was done to support React Server Components.

 If you are using NextJS this is as simple as: